Newark, Delaware: Sports

 Newark is a recognized center of US and international figure skating, mostly due to the many national, world, and Olympic champions (including many foreign nationals) that have trained at the University of Delaware Figure Skating Club (an independent club operating within UD facilities) and at The Pond Ice Rink.

 The Delaware 87ers were a professional basketball team that played in the NBA G League (formerly the NBA D-League) as the affiliate of the Philadelphia 76ers.
 From 2013 until 2018, they played their home games at the Bob Carpenter Center in Newark on the University of Delaware campus.
 They moved to nearby Wilmington and the 76ers' new Fieldhouse, rebranded as the Delaware Blue Coats.

 As of 2022, Newark is the headquarters of Combat Zone Wrestling.

 Parks and recreation

-Newark has over 12000 acre of parkland.
+Newark has over 700 acre of parkland and open space, with 36 parks and 21 mi of trails.